Embarking on a Penny-Pinching Divorce Journey in Texas π€

 To better understand the difference between 'no-fault' and 'fault' divorce, let's hear from a legal expert.
 Dallas Family Law Attorney Eric Engel explains the concept in this video.

-Once you decipher the distinction between 'no-fault' and 'fault' divorce, you might be curious about the assistance available to guide you through this phase.
-Let us shed some light on how to secure free or inexpensive legal aid in Texas.
+After understanding the difference between 'no-fault' and 'fault' divorce, you might be wondering about the resources available to help you navigate this process.
+Let's explore how to get free or low-cost legal assistance in Texas.

 When staring down the barrel of a divorce with no money in Texas, it may feel like you're trying to navigate a ship through a storm without a compass.
 But, don't lose heart!
 There are several avenues to explore for free or low-cost legal assistance.
 Do you need a divorce lawyer if you have no money?
 Not necessarily.
 Many legal aid organizations in Texas offer services on a sliding scale based on income, while others provide pro bono services for those who qualify.